The Rules for a UK Power of Attorney: What You Need to Know

 - Property & Financial Affairs LPA – Covers handling money, paying bills, and managing property.

-The golden rule is that you must be of sound mind when setting up an LPA.
+The golden rules is you must be sound of mind when setting up an LPA.
 If you’ve already lost mental capacity, it’s too late to make one, and your loved ones may need to apply for a costly and time-consuming Court of Protection order instead.

 To create a valid LPA, certain people must be involved: